 - Smoldering multiple myeloma, a condition in which there are abnormal plasma cells in the bone marrow that produce monoclonal proteins or free light-chains, smaller units of the immunoglobulin produced by plasma cells.

-- Smoldering Waldenström’s macroglobulinemia, a condition in which there are abnormal lymphocytes and plasma cells in the bone marrow that secrete monocolonal proteins of IgM type.
+- Smoldering Waldenström’s macroglobulinemia, a condition in which there are abnormal lymphocytes and plasma cells in the bone marrow that secrete monoclonal proteins of IgM type.
 This condition may progress to Waldenström’s macroglobulinemia.

-Researchers at the CPOP seek to understand why some patients with precursor conditions develop cancer and others do not, with the goal of some day developing treatments that can delay or stop the progression of precursor conditions, and eventually eradicate them.
+Researchers at the Center for Early Detection and Interception of Blood Cancers seek to understand why some patients with precursor conditions develop cancer and others do not, with the goal of some day developing treatments that can delay or stop the progression of precursor conditions, and eventually eradicate them.
 The research is driven by the center’s PCROWD study, which collects, processes, and stores tissue samples from people with precursor conditions from across the United States.

 2019 research update